cgewecke/hardhat-gas-reporter/README.md

 }
 ```

-*NB*: If you're using a hardhat template project and not getting a gas report, look at your `hardhat.config.ts` or `package.json` to see how the authors' have configured the reporter - many of them use an ENV variable toggle by default.

 **:mag: Caveats about Accuracy**:
 + The Hardhat client implements the Ethereum Foundation EVM.
 To get accurate measurements for other EVM-based chains you may need to run your tests against development clients developed specifically for those networks.
-+ Gas usage readings for `pure` and `view` method calls are **only a lower bound** of their real world cost (which will be 100's to 1000's of gas higher).
++ Gas readings for `pure` and `view` method calls are **only a lower bound** of their real world cost.
 Actual gas usage depends on the way the methods are called and the storage/memory state of the EVM at the moment of invocation.
 For more information on this see the excellent summary at [wolfio/evm/gas][1]
-+ L2 calldata gas usage readings for Optimism (e.g. `L1GasUsed`) are approximations - typically within 1% of observed usage on [optimistic-etherscan][100].
++ L1 gas readings for Optimism are approximations, typically within 1% of observed usage on [optimistic-etherscan][100].
 A small amount of variance is expected.

 ## Options

 + Config setups for common and advanced use cases can be seen in the [Example Configs docs][2].
 + Get a [free tier Coinmarketcap API key][3]
-+ Get a [free tier Etherscan API key][4] (NB: these are network specific - see [Supported Networks][6])

 | Options                         |    Type    |   Default  | Description                                                                                                                                                                                                     |
 | :------------------------------ | :--------: | :--------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |